jndiogo/sibila/examples/from_text_to_object/readme.md

 Let's now ask for JSON output, taking care to explicitly request it in the query (in_text variable).

 Instead of model() we now use json() which returns a Python dict.
-We'll pass None as the first parameter because we're not using a JSON schema.

 ```python